-In this post I’m going to show you how to make an essential oil roller recipe for hot flashes that has been scientifically proven to work!
+In this post I’m going to show you how to make an essential oil roller recipe for hot flashes that just might be the remedy you’ve been looking for.

-This recipe comes from a study that was done with 52 menopausal women, who had the following symptoms:
+This recipe comes from a study that was done with 52 menopausal women, who had one or more of these symptoms:

 - Hot flashes

 - Formication (sensation of insects crawling on the skin)

 During the study, the women were divided into 2 groups: